Australia–India cricket rivalry

-The Australia–India cricket rivalry is a rivalry within the sport of cricket.
-The matches between these countries are known for their intensity and competitiveness and are considered some of the biggest in the world.
+The Australia–India cricket rivalry is a big rivalry within the sport of cricket.
+The matches between the two countries are known for their intensity and competitiveness and are considered some of the biggest in the world.

 History

-Australia and India first played Test cricket against each other in 1947, but it's over the last two decades that the rivalry has grown into one of the dominant duels in the game.
+Australia and India first played Test cricket against each other in 1947, but it's over the last three decades that the rivalry has grown into one of the dominant duels in the game.